Denis535/UnityShooterExample/UnityShooterExample/Assets/README.md

 # Reference
 The project has the following structure:
 - Project
-  * Project - the folder that contains definitions of all modules.
-  * Project.00 - the folder that contains source codes of main Project module.
+  * Project - the folder that contains source codes of main Project module.
-  * Project.01.UI - the folder that contains source codes of Project.UI module.
+  * Project.00.UI - the folder that contains source codes of Project.UI module.
   * Project.05.App - the folder that contains source codes of Project.App module.
-  * Project.06.Game - the folder that contains source codes of Project.Game module.
+  * Project.10.Game - the folder that contains source codes of Project.Game module.
-  * Project.07.Infrastructure - the folder that contains source codes of Project.Infrastructure module.
+  * Project.20.Infrastructure - the folder that contains source codes of Project.Infrastructure module.
 - Assets
-  * Assets.Project - the folder that contains primary built-in assets.
+  * Assets - the folder that contains primary built-in assets.
-  * Assets.Project.00 - the folder that contains addressable assets of main Project module.
+  * Assets.Project - the folder that contains addressable assets of main Project module.
-  * Assets.Project.01.UI - the folder that contains addressable assets of Project.UI module.
+  * Assets.Project.00.UI - the folder that contains addressable assets of Project.UI module.
   * Assets.Project.05.App - the folder that contains addressable assets of Project.App module.
-  * Assets.Project.06.Game - the folder that contains addressable assets of Project.Game module.
+  * Assets.Project.10.Game - the folder that contains addressable assets of Project.Game module.
-  * Assets.Project.07.Infrastructure - the folder that contains common addressable assets.
+  * Assets.Project.20.Infrastructure - the folder that contains common addressable assets.
 - Plugins - the folder that contains various plugins, libraries, frameworks and packages.

 The project has the following architecture: